“Comment is free, but facts are sacred.”

 • We will focus our attention and resources on the issues that are most important to voters.
 We cannot nitpick every detail of every speech.

 • We will stick to the facts of the issue under examination and are unmoved by ad hominem attacks.
 The identity or political ties of the person or organization making a charge is irrelevant: all that matters is whether their facts are accurate or inaccurate.

-• We will adopt a “reasonable man” standard for reaching conclusions.
+• We will adopt a “reasonable person” standard for reaching conclusions.
 We do not demand 100 percent proof.

 • We will strive to be dispassionate and non-partisan, drawing attention to inaccurate statements on both left and right.